How can I help you?

-This guide explains how to create the PDF Viewer component and configure its features in TypeScript using the Essential JS 2 quickstart seed repository.
+This guide describes how to set up and use the Syncfusion PDF Viewer in a TypeScript application, using the Essential JS 2 quickstart seed repository.

-webpack.config.js) and uses the latest version of the webpack-cli.
-It requires Node.jsv14.15.0or higher.
-For more information, refer to the webpack getting started guide.
+webpack.config.js) and the latest webpack-cli.
+Node.jsv14.15.0or later is required.
+For details, see the webpack getting started guide.

 Set up the development environment